Tips for Making the Best Latkes

 Then I talked to my friend Craig Stoll.

 Craig is the James Beard Award-winning chef behind the beloved San Francisco restaurant, Delfina.
-He’s also the guy who, along with his wife/partner, Anne, sold more than 1,000 local orders of his insanely good dozen pre-cooked frozen latkes in the first five days they were offered this year.
-(They’re still available in SF at all Delfina Pizzeria locations, some local markets, and Gold Belly.)
+He’s also the guy who, along with his wife/partner, Anne, sold more than 1,000 local orders of his insanely good dozen pre-cooked frozen latkes in the first five days they were offered.

 I quickly learned there are more steps that can be taken to get to the best latkes.

 Craig uses russets, egg, potato starch, and salt, too.
 But he also puts his whole, unpeeled russet potatoes into a pot with water, brings it to a boil, drains the potatoes the literal second the water begins boiling, then refrigerates them overnight.
-He swears this preliminary step not only prevents oxidation of the potatoes to a large degree but also makes them dryer and easier to work with!
+He swears this preliminary step not only prevents oxidation of the potatoes to a large degree but also makes them dryer and easier to work with — there’s literally no water to squeeze out!
 He also blots his grated onions on paper towels after adding them to a fine strainer and pressing out as much liquid as possible.

 His oil of choice?
 Rice bran.